HorridModz/HorridModz/README.md

 I post lots of stuff on github, even if it's useless or unfinished.

 Feel free to use any of my work with credit.
+I believe in GPL (I just always forget to add it to my repositories)

 If you would like to contact me, please send me a friend request on discord.